taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 After all these characteristics and different use cases for Makefile rules, it is worth noticing how they can be composed to create some new tools with virtually zero effort.
-Seems like a something I have taken for granted, but looking back I couldn't do that so easily with other tools.
+Seems like something I have taken for granted, but looking back I couldn't do that so easily with other tools.

 One example on how to do that is for creating a rule to check if my local environment was properly set.
-When I was seting up a new project, I created a some Make rules for installing dependencies, running the local server, building the bundle, running the testes, checking the linter, the whole deal.
+When I was seting up a new project, I created some Make rules for tasks like installing dependencies, running the local server, building the bundle, running the testes, checking the linter, the whole deal.
-Instead of remembering to run each step to know that everything is good, I created a command that runs some of them and set it as default.
+Instead of remembering to run each step to know that everything is good, I created a command that runs most of them and set it as default.
+I can use it to validate most of my CI pipeline steps before commiting, or to run it after cloning the project to check it is working.

 ```makefile
 .DEFAULT_GOAL := all